YunchiZ/ECE-GY-9183-Project/README_new.md

 1. Two object storage space to store the raw datasheets, model weights, tokenizers and offline evaluation code.
 2. One block storage space to store the service that run on VM instance.

 **Object Storage 1**: object-persist-project28-train located at CHI@TACC.
-The total size is 3.60GB.
+VM can bind the bucket by run this script: [script](https://github.com/YunchiZ/ECE-GY-9183-Project/blob/main/mount_object_store_train.sh).The total size is 3.60GB.
 After mount it with VM-training, the folder structure is shown as follows:

    ```
    /mnt/object/                             # General data storage shared by train and ETL container